 Because Ponta do Rosto is facing east, and is also located on the most eastern tail of the island, it is a perfect sunrise viewpoint.
 So if you’re an early bird and you love to watch the first golden light of the day, then get here before sunrise and enjoy the beautiful show.

 This doesn’t mean of course that Ponta do Rosto isn’t nice on other times of the day.
-We have been to Ponta do Rosto on several times of the day, and can say that sunrise is best for photographers.
+We have been to Ponta do Rosto on several times of the day.
+And we can say that sunrise is best for photographers.
 But if you go around noon, the water will be much bluer because the sun is at its peak.
 The contrast with the blue water and brown orange cliffs is also super nice to see.

 Another thing to keep in mind is that you can combine a visit to Ponta do Rosto viewpoint with hiking the Vereda da Ponta de São Lourenço PR 8.
-Because there is no shadow at all along this trail, it is recommended to do this hike in the morning, especially during the summer months.
+There is no shadow at all along this trail, So it is recommended to do this hike in the morning, especially during the summer months.

 What to expect at Ponta do Rosto viewpoint

 Once arrived at Ponta do Rosto you can see the viewpoint directly in front of the parking lot.
 This is the most famous spot, however there are more viewpoints in this area if you go further down the coast to the left, away from the tail.
 Miradouro da Luna is one of them which you can find on Google Maps.

 I think I understand why they call this viewpoint Miradouro da Luna.
 One of the times we went to Ponta do Rosto it was Full Moon and this were the wonderful views from Miradouro da Luna.